Cloudxtreme/DDPS-demo/README.md

 NGINX (and SSH) are the only exceptions to this rule.

 ### Debug networking issues
-How can I that the VM receives my network traffic, when I type http://127.0.0.1:8080 into my browser?
+How can I see that the VM receives my network traffic, when I type http://127.0.0.1:8080 into my browser?

     $ vagrant ssh                             # log in to the VM
     $ sudo tcpdump -ni enp0s3 tcp port 8080   # tcpdump for traffic on TCP port 8080, change port number if you need another port